dkxiaohei/hello-world/README.md

 I love programming.
 Hope to have fun here.

-- hello.c: the typical C program to print "hello world"
+- hello.c: the typical C program to print "hello world!"
 - hello.cpp: the equivalent in CPP
+- hello.rs: the equivalent in Rust